dilyabareeva/quanda/README.md

 ### Custom Explainers

-In addition to the built-in explainers, **quanda** supports the evaluatioon of custom explainer methods.
+In addition to the built-in explainers, **quanda** supports the evaluation of custom explainer methods.
 This section provides a guide on how to create a wrapper for a custom explainer that matches our interface.

 <details>
 <summary><b><big>Step 1.
 Create an explainer class</big></b></summary>